CPMC operates the programs described below as a benefit to the community.

 - HIV/AIDS Case Management

-African American Breast Health and Sister to Sister Breast Health Programs
+African American Breast Health and Sister to Sister Programs

-GoalTo provide access to no-cost mammography screening for uninsured women who live in San Francisco at both the California and the St. Luke’s campuses.
-Access to mammography screening is crucial for early breast cancer detection which allows for better treatment outcomes and longevity of life.
+GoalTo provide access to no-cost mammography screening at the California and St. Luke’s campuses for uninsured women who live in San Francisco.
+Access to mammography screening is crucial for early breast cancer detection, which allows for better treatment outcomes and longevity of life.

-- In 2012, the AABH and Sister to Sister programs provided screening mammograms to 391 individuals and detected and treated one case of breast cancer.
+- In 2015, the AABH and Sister to Sister programs provided mammograms to 142 individuals.

 Back to top